adamSales/lrd/inst/r1/forEditor.md

 density of section 2 of our paper, by relocating our discussion of Fisherian conditioning in causal inference to these new sections of the introduction.
-In contrast to our initial submission, in this version the material that remains in Section 2 ("Review of selected methods") all feeds directly into our development of the limitless regression discontinuity method, helping to address your comment that "the formal development of randomization inference in Section 2 [was] useful but the distinction of the purely background material from the development that was [of] specific importance to your innovations was not sufficiently clear."
-Furthermore the contributions to our "limitless" method of the methods under review are made more explicit as they are introduced.
-The current Section 2.1, for example, begins by laying out an objective of explaining how Neyman's method enables the statistician to test weak rather than strong null hypotheses, a benefit largely inherited by our method; this stands in contrast with our initial submission's Section 2.1, which began with an admittedly pedantic contrast of Neyman's and Fisher's approaches to randomization-based inference.
+In contrast to our initial submission, in this version the material that remains in Section 2 (now title "Review of selected RDD methods") is all background material, and all feeds directly into our development of the limitless regression discontinuity method, helping to address your comment that "the formal development of randomization inference in Section 2 [was] useful but the distinction of the purely background material from the development that was [of] specific importance to your innovations was not sufficiently clear."
+In particular, we rewrote and relocated our discussion of the role of robust regression to the following section (Section 3, "Randomness and Regression in RDDs"), which presents the paper's main methodological contributions.
+Moving and re-writing the material related to robust regression also addresses your comment that our discussion of MM estimation did not sufficiently "MM estimation .... is introduced in the middle of a paragraph with an introductory sentence that does not signal ...  a key innovation.
+Moreover the language seems offhand as if this is a method that could be considered but not one that is being recommended."

+We have included specific responses to your other comments, as well as those of the referees, in a separate document.
+We are grateful for your insightful suggestions and those of the reviewers, as well as for the opportunity to revise the paper.
+We look forward to your comments on the revision.

+Sincerely,
+Adam Sales and Ben Hansen